All posts

 Step 7: Complete Phone Verification

 Enter a phone number where you can receive an automated call immediately.
-This can be your mobile phone, landline, or any number you have access to right now.
+Use a number you can answer right away, because missed calls or wrong numbers usually mean restarting the suppression request.

 Pro tip: Have a pen and paper ready before submitting.
 The automated system speaks quickly, and you'll need to write down the verification code.